pyvec/blog.python.cz/content/2017-09-19_pycon-cz-conference-wrap-up-summary.md

 - X individual speakers
 - X lightning talks
 - X sponsors and event partners
-- X Moravian cakes eaten
+- X Slunicko shoutout
-- Xkg of coffee served
+- Xkg of coffee/tea served
 -->

 Not to mention all the incredible community networking that took place during the event!